Doctor of Management Program Frequently Asked Questions

 Highly motivated students can complete the degree, including the dissertation, in three years.
 However, time to degree will vary depending upon individual progress, as well as individual circumstances while enrolled in the program.
 You are granted seven years to complete the program; however, the average completion time remains at four years.

 Doctoral students are required to attend a mandatory on-site residency each term on campus.
 These on-site residencies are normally scheduled on Fridays and Saturdays and consist of two days of classroom instruction.
 Residency attendance is mandatory for the full two-day period each term.
 Otherwise, if students are unable to meet these requirements, they must defer enrollment until the next available term.
 A student can complete three courses within a calendar year with a total of three visits per year to the UMUC campus.
 Courses in this doctoral program are offered in the spring, summer, and fall terms.
 Residencies for new students enrolled in DMGT 800 are typically held in the first or second week of the term.
 Residencies for continuing students are typically held in the fifth or sixth week of the term.
+(There is no residency for applicants enrolled in DMGT 600.)

 Upon acceptance into the doctoral program, students are expected to make progress through each course in a common group called a cohort.
 As they progress through the program together, they build helpful working relationships with each other and support each other's development.
 Beyond their cohort, students in the DM program are also members of the broader scholar-practitioner learning community that includes other DM students, DM and other UMUC faculty, and alumni of the DM program.